MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

     ```

 1. If [mesh configuration][meshconfig] was previously set up for the revisions, you can now delete the ConfigMap for the revision that was removed from the cluster during complete/rollback.

-> [!NOTE]
-> Manually relabeling namespaces when moving them to a new revision can be tedious and error-prone.
-[Revision tags](https://istio.io/latest/docs/setup/upgrade/canary/#stable-revision-labels) solve this problem.
-Revision tags are stable identifiers that point to revisions and can be used to avoid relabeling namespaces.
-Rather than relabeling the namespace, a mesh operator can simply change the tag to point to a new revision.
-All namespaces labeled with that tag will be updated at the same time.
-However, note that you still need to restart the workloads to make sure the correct version of `istio-proxy` sidecars are injected.

 ### Minor revision upgrades with the ingress gateway